davidnaimie/aws-cloud-practitioner-notes/README.md

 - Ensures that the permissions and people have the accesses that you set
 - Evaluate S3 Buckets, S3 ACL's S3 Acccess Point Policies
 - Powered by IAM Access Analyzer

+# AWS Snow Family
+- helps with Edge computing and thats areas with not so good Internet
 ## Billing & Pricing
 - pay as you go